Scanner Class tutorial with examples in java

 }

-Please make sure that you enter the correct input data and handle the correct method to read data.
+Ensure correct input data entry and handle the appropriate method to read data.

 Scanner class disadvantages

-- Scanner is not good for multithread applications for thread safety.
+- Not suitable for multithread applications due to a lack of thread safety.